TerribleEngineer/NginxController/README.md

 3. Have Maven obtain dependencies, build the project, and create a docker image mvn install
-4. Run the Docker Image within a Container docker run -d -p 7777:7777 -p 80:80 goetz/nginx
+4. Run the Docker Image within a Container docker run -d --network=host goetz/nginx

-The Service's UI can be accessed from http://localhost:7777/ui/index.html
+The Service's UI can be accessed from http://localhost/proxy-ui

-The REST endpoints can be found at http://localhost:7777/nginx/application.wadl
+The REST endpoints can be found at http://localhost/proxy-api/application.wadl

+## Recent Additions
+- Consolidated to have the proxy self-register its endpoints within itself
+- Updated Configuration Data Model to support Load Balancing in addition to Reverse Proxying

 ## Future Developments
 Include additional configuration elements for each proxy route's location directive: